minaminao/ctf-blockchain/src/DownUnderCTF2022/EVMVaultMechanism/README.md

 ```

 The above results show that:
-- It is possible to compute parameters that satisfy the condition of the function with the function signature `0x41414141`.
+- It is possible to compute parameters that satisfy the condition of the function with the function selector `0x41414141`.
     - `0x0346d81803d471 == (((var_1 + 0x069b135a06c3) * 0x80) ^ 0x0b3abdcef1f1)`: It can be reversed for `var_1`.
-- It is not possible to compute parameters that satisfy the condition of the function with the function signature `0x42424242`.
+- It is not possible to compute parameters that satisfy the condition of the function with the function selector `0x42424242`.
     - `SHR(0xc8, KECCAK256(0x0f, 0x04)) == 0xfd28448c97d19c`: It is difficult to calculate a parameter that satisfy this.
-- It is possible to compute parameters that satisfy the following conditions of the function with the function signature `0x43434343`.
+- It is possible to compute parameters that satisfy the following conditions of the function with the function selector `0x43434343`.
     - `CALLER() & 0xff) == 0x77`
     - `BALANCE(CALLER()) > 0x0de0b6b3a7640000`
     - `EXTCODESIZE(CALLER()) == SHR(0x18, (EXTCODEHASH(CALLER()) & 0xff000000))`
     - `KECCAK256(0x07, 0x04) & 0xff) == 0x77))`
-- It is possible to compute parameters that satisfy the condition of the function with the function signature `0x44444444`.
+- It is possible to compute parameters that satisfy the condition of the function with the function selector `0x44444444`.
     - `(0x00 == ((0x0101 * (SHR(0x18, var_1) & 0xff)) ^ ((0x02 * (0x07 << SHR(0x08, (var_1 & 0xffff00))) + 0x0d)) + BLOCKHASH((NUMBER() - (0x03 + ((0x02 * (var_1 & 0xff)) & 0xff))))))`
-- Since the function with the function signature `0x45454545` contains a loop, further investigation is needed for this.
+- Since the function with the function selector `0x45454545` contains a loop, further investigation is needed for this.
-- It is not possible to compute parameters that satisfy the condition of the function with the function signature `0x46464646`.
+- It is not possible to compute parameters that satisfy the condition of the function with the function selector `0x46464646`.

-Thus, of the two candidates, it is correct to execute the functions with the signatures `0x41414141`, `0x43434343`, `0x44444444`, and `0x45454545`.
+Thus, of the two candidates, it is correct to execute the functions with the selectors `0x41414141`, `0x43434343`, `0x44444444`, and `0x45454545`.

 **Solve `0x41414141`:**